aramis-lab/clinica/docs/CAPS/Specifications.md

     }
     ```

     This file describes the model that you want to create, you should include the factor and covariates in your generalized linear model as a column name in this TSV file.
 For example, the linear model formula is: `CorticalThickness = 1 + age + sex + group`, the contrasts (factors) `group`, `age` and `sex` are the covariates.
-All additional information is included in the log file.
+Additional information is included in the log file.

     The content of `group-ADvsHC_participants.tsv` is:
     ```